shrinerb/shrine/README.md

 }
 ```

-The above example sets up AWS S3 storage both for temporary and permanent
+The above example sets up S3 for both temporary and permanent storage, which is
-storage, which is suitable for [direct uploads][direct S3 uploads guide].
-The
+suitable for [direct uploads][direct S3 uploads guide].
+The `:cache` and
-`:cache` and `:store` names are special only in terms that the
+`:store` names are special only in terms that the [attacher] will automatically
-[attacher](#attacher) will automatically pick them up, but you can also
-register more storages under different names.
+pick them up, you can also register more storage objects under different names.

-Shrine ships with [FileSystem] and [S3] storage, take a look at their
-documentation for more details on various features they support.
-There are
+See the [FileSystem] and [S3] storage docs for more details.
+There are [many
-[many more Shrine storages][external storages] provided by external gems, and
+more Shrine storages][external] provided by external gems, and you can also
-you can also [create your own storage][creating storage].
+[create your own storage][Creating Storages].

 ## Uploader